 “The markets are taking a breather from the Christmas holidays and the US presidential election and they are looking for positives,” said Joseph Trevisani, senior analyst at FX Street in New York.

-The interest rate differential between central banks has contributed to the greenback's rally, amid expectations that the Fed will slow the pace of rate cuts next year.
+Interest rate differentials between central banks have contributed to the greenback's rally, amid expectations that the Fed will slow the pace of rate cuts next year.

-Trading volumes are likely to be light next week ahead of the 2025 New Year holiday, with little economic data due for release and analysts expecting interest rates to be the main driver of the forex market until the US jobs report on January 10.
+Trading volumes are likely to be light next week ahead of the 2025 New Year holidays, with little economic data due for release and analysts expecting interest rates to be the main driver for the forex market until the US jobs report is released on January 10.

 The British pound fell 0.06% to $1.2527.